vicheanak/konleng/readme.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/kristofferandreasen/simple-ionic-3-app/issues) here on Github.
+[Open a new issue](https://github.com/vicheanak/konleng/issues) here on Github.

 ## Creator

-The template was created by and is maintained by **[Kristoffer Andreasen](https://medium.com/@kristoffer_andreasen)**
+The template was created by and is maintained by **[Kristoffer Andreasen](https://medium.com/@vicheanak)**

 ## Copyright and License

-Copyright 2017 Kristoffer Andreasen.
-Code released under the [MIT](https://github.com/kristofferandreasen/simple-ionic-3-app/blob/master/LICENSE) license.
+Copyright 2018 Vannavy Vicheanak.
+Code released under the [MIT](https://github.com/vicheanak/konleng/blob/master/LICENSE) license.